Trepp/.github/profile/README.md

 ## software engineering @ Trepp

-The engineering team at Trepp has various Groups that work on our Data Platform, analytics & engines, and web products.
-While you will have experience working with a strong Product team and subject matter experts, we focus on areas including:
+The engineering team at Trepp is composed of Groups that work on our Data Platform, analytics & engines, and web products.
+Our developers experience working with a strong Product team and subject matter experts.
+We focus on technology areas including:

 - Data engineering
 - Data lake & Platform